LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
-In React, useSelector tracks the observable and automatically re-renders when it changes.
+In React, we have a useSelector hook which tracks the observable and automatically re-renders when it changes.

 This is a key difference from useState or other state libraries.
 Each useSelector call tracks only the specific data it accesses.

-So when email changes, components only using user.name won't re-render.
+So when email changes, components using user.name won't re-render.
 This granular tracking is great for performance.
 -->

 ---